Leaders in Minimally Invasive Procedures in NY and NJ.

 If you are experiencing the following symptoms, you might consult with us about a laminectomy:

-Dr. Q may use laminectomy alongside other treatments for herniated discs in order to provide space in the area of herniation and alleviate painful pressure on the nerve.
+A surgeon may use laminectomy alongside other treatments for herniated discs in order to provide space in the area of herniation and alleviate painful pressure on the nerve.

 At Q Spine Institute, laminectomy surgeries can be performed as an outpatient procedure, which means our patients are able to go home later in the day.
 Recovery can involve physical therapy, and pain medication may also be prescribed.